370: No Such Thing As George Clooney In A Blackcurrant Suit

 It's right.

-It looks like, I think they came out of a recipe because somebody dropped an egg somewhere and they found it five weeks later.
-And they're like, waste not, want not.
+It looks like, I think they came out of a recipe because somebody dropped an egg somewhere and they found it five weeks later and they're like, waste not, what not.

 And they said, well, we'll make it a recipe.
 And then no one puts me in prison for being disgusting.

 And that's how that worked.
-Only we hadn't dropped it in this puddle of horse piss.
+If only we hadn't dropped it in this puddle of horse piss.

 If life gives you horse piss.